stffrdhrn/clickbait/about.md

 Some tips for getting your pull request merged.

- - In the article title inlucde the clickbait text and the real details
+ - In the article title include the clickbait text and the real details
  - Include the original clickbait image and text in the post
  - Include links to quality content